MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer.md

 # Kusto.Explorer installation and user interface

-Kusto.Explorer is a free software that you can download and use on your Windows desktop.
-It allows you to query and analyze your data with the powerful Kusto Query Language (KQL) in a user-friendly interface.
-This overview explains how to get started with setting up your Kusto.Explorer and explains the user interface you'll use.
+Kusto.Explorer is free software for download and use on your Windows desktop.
+Kusto.Explorer allows you to query and analyze your data with Kusto Query Language (KQL) in a user-friendly interface.
+This overview explains how to set up Kusto.Explorer, and describes the user interface you'll use.

 With Kusto.Explorer, you can: